-As the United States and Canada observe African American History Month in February, educators and historians are busy collaborating with artists, community leaders and activists for the purpose of preparing lessons, exhibits and events to highlight the importance of African ancestry and history to the development of North American society.
+As we observe Black History Month in February, educators and historians are busy collaborating with artists, community leaders and activists for the purpose of preparing lessons, exhibits and events to highlight the importance of African ancestry and history to the development of North American society.

 The main philosophical argument of Pan-Africanism is that African people share more than just history; they also share a destiny.
 This movement, which is both unifying and separatist, dates back to the time of slavery but it got started in earnest when leaders such as Emperor Haile Selassie of Ethiopia, Prime Minister Kwame Nkrumah of Ghana, business magnate Marcus Garvey of Jamaica, and American activist Malcolm X spoke about consolidating power in the Continent by encouraging the African diaspora to always think about returning for the sake of development.